The Marching Bands Festival of Cortina

 The final concert in Roma Square

 Throughout the event, kiosks will be working at full capacity to cheer guests with snacks and refreshing drinks.
-Drink and eat without remorse, all money raised during the "Festa delle Bande" is used to support the Cortina Music Band, the workers are volunteers without compensation.
+Drink and eat without remorse, all money raised during the "Festa delle Bande" are used to support the Cortina Music Band, the workers are volunteers without compensation.

 The kiosk at the Cortina Bands festival